 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Egg Harbor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Egg Harbor is a village of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Egg Harbor who work in management occupations (22.68%), sales jobs (17.53%), and business and financial occupations (10.31%).

-A relatively large number of people in Egg Harbor telecommute to their jobs.
-Overall, about 17.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.53% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Egg Harbor’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.